Calculus on manifolds of conformal maps and CFT

 \sect{Introduction}

-Thanks to two-dimensional conformal covariance, correlation functions in conformal field theory (CFT) transform, under conformal maps, in simple ways.
+Thanks to two-dimensional conformal covariance, correlation functions in conformal field theory (CFT) transform, under conformal maps, in simple ways (see for instance \cite{BPZ,Gins,DFMS97}).
 Although this conformal symmetry is useful, it is not by itself powerful enough to give rise to the large machinery of CFT and the multitude of nontrivial results.
 In order to do so, one must consider some locality principles of quantum field theory, which point to the existence of quantum fields whose own correlation functions are holomorphic functions of the position.
-It is such holomorphic quantum fields like the stress-energy tensor, with their special analytic properties, that form the basis for rigourous algebraic constructions of CFT (for instance, vertex operator algebras and representations \cite{LL04}).
-This paper is the first part of a work aimed at understanding these infinitesimal ``local conformal symmetries'' through a general framework of derivatives with respect to conformal maps.
+It is such holomorphic quantum fields like the stress-energy tensor, with their special analytic properties, that form the basis for rigorous algebraic constructions of CFT (for instance, vertex operator algebras and representations \cite{LL04}).
+This paper is the first part of a work aimed at understanding these infinitesimal ``local conformal symmetries'' through a geometric framework of derivatives with respect to conformal maps.
+Here we develop some basic notions of first derivatives in general, and show that certain fundamental aspects of CFT on simply connected domains, having to do with the stress-energy tensor, arise from studying such derivatives without the need for an underlying quantum field theory structure.
+We then apply the general formalism to CFT correlation functions on simply connected domains, where the stress-energy tensor is identified with a conformal derivative.